Socorro is a crash ingestion pipeline.

 This process is complicated because each product and platform has different crash reporters, crash annotations, crash reporter dialogs, and other things and this code is spread out across a bunch of repositories.

-Sending crash reports is opt-out by default.
+Sending crash reports is off by default.

 - Breakpad overview